IsmaCortGtz/react-native-neutralinojs/README.md

     yarn add react-native-neutralinojs
     ```

-2.  **Install Peer Dependencies:**
+3.  **Install Peer Dependencies:**

-    To avoid version conflicts, especially with Yarn, it's important to install the required peer dependencies.
+    Finally, install the other required peer dependencies.
+While some package managers might install these automatically, others do not.
+To be safe and avoid potential issues, it's recommended to run the installation command manually.

     Using npm:
     ```bash